 How did potentially unwanted applications install on my computer?

 In some cases (including Lowe Registry Cleaner), potentially unwanted apps can be downloaded from their official websites, however, people usually install them accidentally or inadvertently together with other, regular software (when the "bundling" method is used) or through intrusive advertisements.
 Bundling is used to trick people into installing PUAs together with other chosen programs.
 Developers hide unwanted apps in "Custom", "Advanced" options, and other similar parts of the installation/download set-ups.
 Information about the inclusion of PUAs in installation/download set-ups is not provided.
 Furthermore, many users skip installation steps and leave settings unchanged, thus leading to inadvertent installations of unwanted apps.
 In this case, it is unknown exactly how Lowe Registry Cleaner is installed, however, it is likely to be via adware (rogue software that is often installed through "bundling").

 How to avoid installation of potentially unwanted applications?

 Download software using official and trustworthy sources (websites).
 Avoid using third party software downloaders (and installers), peer-to-peer networks (such as torrents), and so on.
 When installing software (especially freeware), check "Custom", "Advanced" settings and deselect unwanted offers to install additional products.
 Remember, intrusive ads usually seem legitimate, but some redirect to untrustworthy websites (gambling, pornography, adult dating, and so on).
 If you encounter these redirects or ads, check installed plug-ins, extensions, and add-ons on your browser, and programs on your computer.
 Remove all unwanted entries immediately.
-If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 Screenshot of a website promoting Lowe Registry Cleaner: